India’s app ban decision ‘suspects’ of violating WTO rules: Chinese Embassy

 Read: How does a Section 69A blocking order come into existence?

-At the time of publication, several telecom operators and ISPs, including Vodafone Idea, BSNL, and Excitel, had blocked access to TikTok.
-TikTok and Helo, were no longer available on Apple and Google’s app stores.
+At the time of publication, TikTok and Helo, were no longer available on Apple and Google’s app stores.
 Both the apps went missing from the Apple App Store at around 1:30 am on June 30, while they vanished from Google Play Store on the morning of June 30 (between 3 am and 7:30 am).
 At the time of publication, only Bytedance-owned app — TikTok, Helo, and Vigo Video — were removed from respective app stores, and the remaining 56 apps could still be downloaded.

-For users who already had the TikTok app installed, it now shows a “user message” saying that it’s complying with the Indian government’s order, and no content shows up.
+For users who already had the TikTok app installed, it now shows a “user notice” saying that it’s complying with the Indian government’s order, and no content shows up.
 It isn’t clear if telecom operators and ISPs have blocked access to TikTok or if the app has stopped services from its end.

 Watch: India-China cyber face-off